-You may be interested in a quantity which is not shown in the standard output window, such as the temperature ratio across the compressor, T_3/T_2 for example.
-You can get the desired value by defining a composed value, click the Formulas button (in the Additional button group) for doing that.
+Quantities not displayed in the standard output window, such as the temperature ratio across the compressor T_3/T_2 , can be obtained by defining a Composed Value in the formula editor (accessed via the Formulas button in the Additional button group).

-The composed value definition window is a powerful formula editor which allows you to add your own correlations to the standard GasTurb 14 calculations.
-In the definition of composed values you can use any input or output property and also plain numbers.
-The availability of property names depends on the calculation options you have selected.
-If the option to calculate turbine efficiency from a velocity diagram analysis is not selected, for example, then you cannot use the geometrical data of the turbine in composed values, since they will not be calculated.
+The Composed Value Definition window enables extensions to the standard GasTurb 15 calculations.
+For the definition of composed values, any input or output property as well as plain numbers can be used.
+The availability of property names depends on the selected calculation options.
+If the option to calculate turbine efficiency from a velocity diagram analysis is not selected, for example, then the geometrical data of the turbine cannot be used in composed values,

 A total of 199 composed values can be defined.
-The mathematical operations available include +, -, , I as well as $^{\wedge}$ for exponential expressions.
-Moreover, the natural logarithm In(x), the absolute value abs(x) and the trigonometric functions sin(x), cos(x), tan(x), arcsin(x), arccos(x) and arctan(x) can be used in the formulae.
-Furthermore you can use parenthesis in your formula definitions.
+The mathematical operations available include +, -, , / as well as ^ for exponential expressions.
+Moreover, the natural logarithm ln(x), the absolute value abs(x) and the trigonometric functions sin(x), cos(x), tan(x), arcsin(x), arccos(x) and arctan(x) can be used in the formulas.
+Parentheses may be used to group terms and control evaluation order.